PaceCS/multiplesCheck/README.md

 # multiplesCheck()

 In this assignment, you will be creating a function **multiplesCheck**.
 The input to **multiplesCheck** will be a number.
-Your goal is to examine this input and determine whether it is a multiple of 3, multiple of 5, or neither.
-You will then print the input to the console and whether the input is even or odd.
+Your goal is to examine this input and determine whether it is a multiple of 3, a multiple of 5, or neither.
+You will then print the input to the console and whether the input is a multiple of 3, a multiple of 5, both, or neither.

 ### Examples: